barry jenkins: “there was a time when people assumed black people didn’t dream”

 The ‘Moonlight’ director discusses dreams, memories and his latest film, an adaption of James Baldwin’s tale of love and injustice, ‘If Beale Street Could Talk’.

 the best things to watch, see, and do this week

 Your indispensable gui-De to leisure action in NYC, January 28 to February 3.

 a new exhibit celebrates the life of james baldwin

 ‘God Made My Face: A Collective Portrait of James Baldwin,’ curated by Hilton Als, opens this week at the David Zwirner Gallery.

 watch the stunning new trailer for barry jenkins' 'if beale street could talk'

-James Baldwin’s acclaimed novel gets a powerful adaptation.
+James Baldwin’s acclaimed novel gets an Oscar-worthy, on screen adaptation.

 how paris pride and james baldwin shaped my experience of coming out